-- The total amount of the advance Child Tax Credit payments received during 2021 (refer to Letter 6419 that taxpayers will receive with this information); with - The amount of Child Tax Credit that can properly be claimed on their 2021 tax return.
+- The total amount of the advance Child Tax Credit payments received during 2021 (refer to Letter 6419 that taxpayers will receive with this information); with Taxpayers who can't find Letter 6419 can go to irs.gov/ctcportal or call 1-800-908-4084. - The amount of Child Tax Credit that can properly be claimed on their 2021 tax return.
+Each spouse will receive Letter 6419 if filed MFJ in prior year.